artem-ogre/CDT/docs/README.md

 ## Algorithm

-- Implementation closely follows incremental construction algorithm by Anglada [[1](#1)].
+- Implementation closely follows incremental construction algorithm by Anglada <a href="#[1]">[1]</a>.
-- During the legalization, the cases when at least one vertex belongs to super-triangle are resolved using an approach as described in Žalik et. al [[2](#2)].
+- During the legalization, the cases when at least one vertex belongs to super-triangle are resolved using an approach as described in Žalik et. al <a href="#[2]">[2]</a>.
-- For finding a triangle that contains inserted point remembering randomized triangle walk is used [[3](#3)].
+- For finding a triangle that contains inserted point remembering randomized triangle walk is used <a href="#[3]">[3]</a>.
 To find the starting triangle for the walk the nearest point is found using a kd-tree with mid-split nodes.
+- Order in which vertices are inserted is controlled by `CDT::VertexInsertionOrder`:
+  - `CDT::VertexInsertionOrder::Auto` uses breadth-first traversal of a Kd-tree for initial bulk-load <a href="#[4]">[4]</a> and randomized insertion order for the subsequent calls of `CDT::Triangulation::insertVertices`.
+Randomization improves performance and avoid worst-case scenarios.
+Generally vertex insertion with `CDT::VertexInsertionOrder::Auto` is faster.
-- By default inserted vertices are randomly shuffled internally to improve performance and avoid worst-case scenarios.
-The original vertices order can be optied-in using `CDT::VertexInsertionOrder::AsProvided` when constructing a triangulation.
+  - The original vertices order can be optied-in using `CDT::VertexInsertionOrder::AsProvided` when constructing a triangulation.

 **Pre-conditions:**
 - No duplicated points (use provided functions for removing duplicate points and re-mapping edges)